-If you have questions, open the live-chat to talk with a customer service representative.
+If you have questions, open the live chat to talk with a customer service representative.
 You can preview your completed documents before entering payment information.
-If you’re satisfied, you can print the forms yourself or have Trust & Will ship them to your house for free.
+Then, you can print the forms yourself or have Trust & Will ship them to your house for free.

 Remember: the documents aren’t legally binding until you sign them.
 Often, signing requires two witnesses and a notary, so follow the instructions to make sure your documents are fully legal.

 Just like life insurance, an emergency fund, and investment accounts, an estate plan is a key part of your overall financial plan.
 Trust & Will offers an easy-to-use solution to create legal documents for your will, trust, or appointment of a guardian for your minor children.

 The cost is significantly less than hiring an attorney.
 Create your estate plan with Trust & Will and you’ll have peace of mind knowing you’ve taken care of your final affairs.

 Do you have a will set up to protect your family?

 Please let us know in the comments below.